- Most Important Information First

 - Use Quantitative Descriptors

-For example, if you have worked in a restaurant as a host or server, do not just explain your typical tasks and responsibilities, quantify them by stating on average how many customers you have catered to daily, or how many units of something you had gone through.
+For example, if you have worked in a restaurant as a host or server, do not just explain your typical tasks and responsibilities, quantify them by stating on average how many customers you have catered to daily, or how many cases of wine you served in a week.

 - Incorporate Action Verbs